opentok/opentok-network-test/README.md

 and whether that stream should use audio-only mode or not.

 This is an experimental/beta feature.
 It can be a subject to change in future releases.
-Please provide any feedback at denis [at] tokbox.com.
+Please provide any feedback or questions at precall-test-beta@tokbox.com.

 The pre-call test is supported in: